What I Learned From Our Mid-Year Review

 We are doing it differently this year.

-They have a week to read the chapter, find and define vocabulary words, accompanied by free YouTube history video’s.
+They have a week to read the chapter and find and define vocabulary words, accompanied by free YouTube history videos.

-At the end of the week they take any notes and write one page summary of what they learned, including important figures and date.
+At the end of the week, they take notes and write a one-page summary of what they learned, including important figures and dates.

 History-Geography: